In the movie The Grey, John Attway (the protagonist played by Liam Neeson) is a grizzled wolf hunter.

 So there he is, surrounded.

-The alpha wolf waits for him to make a move; John knows it's all over.
+The Alpha wolf waits for him to make a move; John knows it's over -- checkmate.

-Calmly, John pulls out a picture of his wife and reflects on a memory of her in a hospital bed, right before she died.
+Calmly, John pulls out a picture of his wife, kisses it, and reflects on a memory of her in a hospital bed, right before she passed away.

-He puts the picture down and pulls out his father's poem.
-It's a poem he's kept in his wallet his entire life - a poem that clearly means a lot to him.
+Next, he pulls out his father's poem.
+John's father was a soldier, a warrior, and a tough man -- but "not without love" as John would say.
+John has kept his father's poem in his wallet his entire life - a poem that clearly means a lot to him.
 He reads it one last time:

 "Once more into the fray,